thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 {% endhighlight %}

-Since mechanize does not pick up these controls, you will need to create them yourself to get the form submission to work:
+Since mechanize does not pick up these controls, you will need to create them yourself to get the form submission to work.
+Use the `new_control` method to add these controls to the form and set their values at the same time:

 {% highlight python %}